zonotope/zanmi-client/README.md

 ;; well
 (zanmi/update-password! user-client "gwcarver" "pulverized peanuts" "succulent sweet potatoes")

+;; reset the user's password with a valid reset token (more on that below) using ;; the `reset-password!` function (zanmi/reset-password! user-client "gwcarver" "<reset token>" "succulent sweet potatoes")

 ;; delete the user's profile from the server (zanmi/unregister! user-client "gwcarver" "succulent sweet potatoes")
 ```